-The financial statements of Currimjee Jeewanjee and Company Limited group are prepared using IFRS 9 except for one of its subsidiaries, Island Life Assurance Limited (ILA) which meets the criteria for eligibility of a temporary exemption of the application of IFRS 9 until 2022.
+The financial statements of Currimjee Jeewanjee and Company Limited group are prepared using IFRS 9 except for one of its subsidiaries, Island Life Assurance Limited (ILA) which meets the criteria for eligibility of a temporary exemption from the application of IFRS 9 until 2022.
 The exemption is only eligible at ILA level and the group has to prepare its financial statements under IFRS 9.
-However, the impact of IFRS 9 on ILA financial statements has not been quantified at group level and accordingly the resulting misstatements cannot be quantified on group financial statements.
-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the "Auditor's Responsibilities for the Audit of the Consolidated and Separate Financial Statements" section of our report.
+However, the impact of IFRS 9 on ILA financial statements has not been quantified at group level and accordingly the possible resulting misstatements has not been quantified on group financial statements.